• Nothing Found

 Mexico City taxi tips

-1. A lot of destinations in Mexico City sound the same, if you can mention a landmark to your driver it will help them find the correct location.
+1. A lot of destinations in Mexico City sound the same.
+We recommend naming a landmark to your driver as it will help them find the correct location.

 2. Be sure to carry small bills to avoid scams or lack of change from the driver.

-3. If you have any expensive equipment with you, be sure to go to a sitio or call a ratio taxi, don’t hail one from the street.
+4. If you have any expensive equipment with you, be sure to go to a sitio or call a radio taxi.
+Don't hail one from the street.

 Mexico City taxi safety and complaints

-If a problem does occur, be sure to note these details down and report them to Agencia del Ministerio Público by calling +52 55 5345 5382.
-The police in Mexico City have English-speaking staff.
+If a problem does occur, be sure to note these details down and report them to Agencia del Ministerio Público by calling +52 (55) 5345 5382.

 Frequently asked questions